anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    the Pod.
 Note that the different network characteristics of the interfaces might require different networking technologies, which would potentially require different CNI plugins.
 Also note that this is only required for the High Performance profile.
-Example CNI implementations which meet these requirements is `Multus <https://github.com/k8snetworkplumbingwg/multus-cni>`__.
+An example CNI implementation that meets these requirements is the `Multus <https://github.com/k8snetworkplumbingwg/multus-cni>`__.

 -  **CNI Plugin (Additional)**: this is a CNI plugin that is used to provide